hantsy/spring-r2dbc-sample/docs/database-client.md

 }
 ```

-> In the Spring Boot application, you can listen the `ApplicationReadyEvent` instead.
+> Spring Boot includes a series of application lifecycle events, in a Spring Boot application, listen the `ApplicationReadyEvent` instead.

 ## Transaction Management

-Spring R2dbc provides a `R2dbcTransactionManager` which implements `ReactiveTransactionManager`.
+Spring R2dbc provides a `R2dbcTransactionManager` which implements `ReactiveTransactionManager`, with a Spring transaction manager, you can control the transaction by the declaration way or programmatic approaches.

-To use `@Transacational`  to control transaction scopes on classes or methods, first of all, you should add `@EnableTransactionManagement` on the configuration class.
+To enable transaction support, first of all, you should add `@EnableTransactionManagement` on the configuration class.

 ```java
 @Configuration